 3 - Who is covered under work medical insurance?

-4 - Startups & new companies: Can I get a group medical plan for 1 or 2 employee(s) only?
+4 - Startups & small businesses: Can I get a group medical plan for 1 or 2 employee(s) only?

-Very few insurance providers accept to start group plans as of 1 or 2 employees.
+Very few insurance providers accept starting group plans with only 1 or 2 employee(s).
 In fact, the standard minimum to start a medical plan in Hong Kong ranges between 3 to 5 employees.

 When starting small, you can either get an individual plan per employee or look into your options for micro-enterprises.
 We at Alea work with some insurance providers that can start group medical plans as of 1 or 2 employees only.